 Cost effectiveness also plays an important role in attracting new fund business.
 The set-up costs of a Cyprus fund are significantly lower than in the more mature fund centres and range from €20,000 to €30,000 – approximately one third of a similar set up in Luxembourg and Ireland.

-Besides, Cyprus offers one of the most attractive fund tax regimes in Europe – for the fund manager, investor and the fund.
-While the island’s advantageous tax regime, with double tax treaties with 65 countries, has long been an important element in investor attraction, Cyprus also introduced new provisions to further enhance the already competitive tax regime for fund managers in 2018.
+Cyprus also offers one of the most attractive fund tax regimes in Europe – for the fund manager, investor and the fund.
+While the island’s advantageous tax regime, with double tax treaties with 66 countries, has long been an important element in investor attraction, Cyprus also introduced new provisions to further enhance the already competitive tax regime for fund managers in 2018.
 One of the provisions is a taxation of carried interest or performance fee for AIF and UCITS fund managers.
 This essentially means that executives of investment fund management companies or internally managed investment funds may opt for a new mode of personal taxation.
 Additional benefits of domiciling in Cyprus also include the country’s stable political environment and strong legal framework based on UK common law, which provides flexibility, transparency and reliability in business practices.

 A number of law offices have cooperation agreements with renowned international law firms, instilling confidence that the local industry can grow and create an attractive environment for the establishment of funds, fund management and servicing companies.
 Banking, custody and depositary services can be sourced locally as Cyprus-based banks have formed strategic relationships with renowned global custodians and international prime brokers in order to meet the needs of asset managers and funds.